hq9000/py_headless_daw/doc/drum_synth_plugin.md

 the project contains an internal Drum Synth plugin.
 Its purpose is to generate synthesized drum hits, such as base drums and hats.

-Sounds are generated as sums of several identical, but separately configurable, oscillators each having ADSR envelops for volume and pitch.
+Sounds are generated as sums of several identical, but separately configurable, oscillators each having ADSR envelopes for volume and pitch.

 ## Implementation